Type Casting in C# Explained with Easy Examples

-v Implicit casting, also known as widening conversion, occurs when a value of a smaller or narrower data type is assigned to a variable of a larger or wider data type.
+Implicit casting, also known as widening conversion, happens automatically when a smaller or narrower type is assigned to a larger or wider type.

 int num = 10;